 Ever since Hyundai introduced the Sonata, the car has been slowly snatching up small chunks of the luxury market from much more expensive brands.
 Bullz-Eye recently had a chance to drive the 2011 Hyundai Sonata Limited 2.0 Turbo for review.
-The car surprised Bullz-Eye’s Tom Orlando with its upscale features and impressive performance.
+The car surprised a member of Bullz-Eye’s staff with its upscale features and impressive performance.

 Here’s an excerpt from his review:

 The interior of the 2011 Hyundai Sonata Limited 2.0 Turbo is loaded with options.
 The design is as far from conservative as one could imagine.
 I liked the wine leather interior seats, which worked well with the dark dashboard and carpet.
 The panorama moon roof was awesome and, with features like push button start, heated front and rear seats, leather wrapped steering wheel and shift knob, steering wheel mounted cruise, audio and phone controls I was looking forward to spending time in the 2011 Sonata.
 Also in our Limited package was an Infinity am/fm/XM audio with a popping subwoofer, HD radio with multicasting, iPod/USB and auxiliary input jacks.
 To round out the package, Hyundai included an integrated bluetooth hands free phone system, electrochromic auto dimming rearview mirror with compass, navigation with high resolution touchscreen display and rear back up camera.
 The 2011 Hyundai Sonata Limited 2.0 Turbo is loaded but that only gets you so far if the interior isn’t a place that you want to spend time.
 Thankfully, the look and feel of the interior is again something you would expect from a much more expensive vehicle.
 At times I did see some sun reflection from the shiny plastic finishing in the interior but that was a minor negative in what is overall a very well thought out cabin.